-Aadhaar card can be applied by any person who is residing in India regardless of whether they are Indian citizens or not.
-The only requirement is that you are living in India on a long term basis and therefore are “a resident”.
-Foreigners who are in India on a long term basis might include students, persons with work permit or someone who is in the process of settling down in India.
+An Aadhaar card can be applied by any person who is residing in India regardless of whether they are Indian citizens or not.
+The only requirement is that you are living in India on a long-term basis and therefore are “a resident”.
+Foreigners who are in India on a long-term basis might include students, persons with a work permit, or someone who is in the process of settling down in India.

 To apply for Aadhaar Card you will need to go to an enrolment centre.
-These enrolment centres are located throughout India and you will find one in or near your city, town or village.
+These enrolment centres are located throughout India and you will find one in or near your city, town, or village.
 If you are not sure how to find an enrolment centre, just ask around your friends and family.
-You can also locate enrolment centre near you by going on https://appointments.uidai.gov.in/easearch.aspx.
-On this website you can also download application for your Aadhaar card.
-If you cannot access the site for any reason, download one form here.
+You can also locate an enrolment centre near you by going on https://appointments.uidai.gov.in/easearch.aspx.
+On this website, you can also download an application form for your Aadhaar card.
+If you cannot access the site for any reason, download one from here.

 What to do next: